 Recruit the best candidates and improve business performance.

-A comprehensive recruitment and selection training course which covers practical interviewing skills and candidate screening methodology with hands-on exercises and practice interviews.
+A comprehensive recruitment and selection training course covering interviewing skills and candidate screening methodology with hands-on exercises and practice interviews.

 The one-day training course in recruitment and selection is ideal for managers with limited experience of recruitment.
 It develops skills and confidence in interviewing new team members, to produce an accurate assessment, as well as understanding the whole selection process.